All Episodes

 I remember in 1998, the impeachment when I was working for Bill Clinton, and clearly that did not help the Republicans one bit.

-Hey, you're the you're a great pollster and analyst.
+Hey, you're a great pollster and analyst.

-Who do you think is the leading Democrat right now?
+2020, who do you think is the leading Democrat right now?

-Uh uh Bernie Sanders second, but I have no certainty that either of them will be the nominee.
+Well, I think Joe Biden is probably the leader, Bernie Sanders second, but I have no certainty that either of them will be the nominee.

 My only certainty is that it'll be a chaotic process.